-- 1 Following the positioning logic (See "Executing touch probe cycles", page 280), the TNC positions the touch probe at rapid traverse (value from FMAX column) to the first touch point 1 (see figure at upper right).
+- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 286) to touch point 1 (see figure at upper right).
 The TNC offsets the touch probe by the safety clearance in the direction opposite to the respective traverse direction. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F).
-The TNC derives the probing direction automatically from the programmed 3rd measuring point. - 1 Then the touch probe moves to the next starting position 2 and from there probes the second position. - 2 The TNC positions the probe to starting point 3 and then to starting point 4 to probe the third and fourth touch points. - 3 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (See "Characteristics common to all touch probe cycles for datum setting", page 306) and saves the coordinates of the determined corner in the Q parameters listed below. - 4 If desired, the TNC subsequently measures the datum in the touch probe axis in a separate probing.
+The TNC derives the probing direction automatically from the programmed 3rd measuring point. - 1 Then the touch probe moves to the next starting position 2 and from there probes the second position. - 2 The TNC positions the probe to starting point 3 and then to starting point 4 to probe the third and fourth touch points. - 3 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (see "Characteristics common to all touch probe cycles for datum setting", page 314) and saves the coordinates of the determined corner in the Q parameters listed below. - 4 If desired, the TNC subsequently measures the datum in the touch probe axis in a separate probing.

 Parameter number Meaning

 Q151 Actual value of corner in reference axis

-Q152 Actual value of corner in minor axis
+Ω152 Actual value of corner in minor axis

-DATUM FROM OUTSIDE OF CORNER (Cycle 414, DIN/ISO: G414, 15.8 software option 17)
+15.8 DATUM FROM OUTSIDE OF CORNER (Cycle 414, DIN/ISO: G414)